 David Purpura wins Outstanding IES Predoctoral Fellow Award

-David Purpura, a post-doctoral fellow in Curriculum and Instruction, was recently honored by the Institute of Education Sciences (IES) when he received the 2011 Outstanding IES Predoctoral Fellow Award.
+David Purpura, a post-doctoral fellow in Curriculum and Instruction, was honored by the Institute of Education Sciences (IES) with the 2011 Outstanding IES Predoctoral Fellow Award.
 IES is the arm of the U.S. Department of Education that is dedicated to fostering rigorous education research.

 Each of the 18 IES-supported predoctoral research training programs nominates one fellow for the award and a committee selects one nominee to win the award.